-Students seeking a global academic experience can learn the how-tos of studying abroad at information sessions held daily during the fall and spring semesters in the Study Abroad office, located in the Haenicke Institute for Global Education on the second floor of Ellsworth Hall.
+Students seeking a global academic experience can learn the how-tos of studying abroad at information sessions held daily during the fall and spring semesters in the Study Abroad office, located in the Haenicke Institute for Global Education on the third floor of the Faunce Student Services building.
 Students are strongly advised to attend an information session, which lasts about 40 minutes, as the first step in planning their study abroad experience.
 They may also search for and learn specific details about programs in the Broncos Abroad online application system.
 Once a program has been selected, students may complete the online application.
 For additional advising prior to applying to a program, students may request an appointment with a study abroad specialist at (269) 387-5890 or email@example.com.

-The Study Abroad office, which is located in 2425 Ellsworth Hall, is open from 8 a.m. to 5 p.m.
+The Study Abroad office, which is located in 3306 Faunce Student Services building, is open from 8 a.m. to 5 p.m.
 EST Monday through Friday.